SEVEN STEPS TO SURVIVE THE SILLY SEASON

 Being well hydrated will help to flush out extra sodium you may take in from extra calories as well as helping you to feel full.
 Start your day with a minimum of 500ml of water and for every alcoholic beverage, you must drink an equivalent of water.

 Understand this, when you train your body craves extra calories to create new muscle tissue.
-Take adavantage of the extra calories and work hard in the gym, even if this mean you need to get up early or reschedule your day.
-It is not uncommon for me to get to a party 30-60 minutes late because I have prioritised my training.
+Take advantage of the extra calories and put them to work in the gym to build new muscle tissue.

 Step Three: Plan out your meals

 It is rare that you have no clue where you are going and what meals are involved.
 If you are going out for dinner at a restaurant, look at the menu ahead of time and plan what you want to have.
-Then budget for those calories throughout the day.
+Then consider calories intake for the day.
 You should not feel guilty consuming a meal you want if you have made room for it in your nutrition.
 Think about what macros this meal might be heavy in.
 Think about if you will be drinking and where these calories will come from.
-Allocate calories from alcohol from your carbohydrate intake.
-If you need to reduce carbs in the days leading up to allow for this.
+If you are following a flexible dieting approach, allocate calories from alcohol from your carbohydrate intake.

 - My first meal of the day would be high protein, high fibre.